-Figure 1.2.8 – Prompt presets Figure 1.2.9 – Model modes
+Figure 1.9 – Prompt presets and model modes

 Tip

 While we will be covering several of the different prompt settings using the API throughout this book, we won’t cover them all.
 You are encouraged to review the OpenAPI documentation for more details.